-Join us for a presentation from Rhiannon Byers, a volunteer with Quaker Social Action, about her recent post-graduate research into the third sector’s delivery of financial education in English schools.
+Rhiannon Byers, a volunteer with Quaker Social Action, joined us for a presentation about her recent post-graduate research into the third sector’s delivery of financial education in English schools.

 During the summer of 2020, Rhiannon interviewed charity workers working in financial education, and explored the relationships between charities, schools, policymakers and funders.

-Rhiannon’s talk will cover the policy and academic context, the research process, and her key findings.
-These include five themes that may be influencing charities’ practices and the first map of the financial education policy network.
+Rhiannon’s talk covered the policy and academic context, the research process, and her key findings.
+These included five themes that may be influencing charities’ practices and the first map of the financial education policy network.

 About Rhiannon Byers